 And with cenotes and a slice of beach, make sure not to forget your swimsuit and snorkel.

-You can get a full day pass to Xcaret here.
+You can get a full-day pass to Xcaret here (note: this ticket does not include transportation).

-If you like a beachside destination, and also want to see some Mayan ruins at the same time, then you might want to take a day trip from Cancun to Tulum.
+If you like a beachside destination and also want to see some Mayan ruins at the same time, then you might want to take a day trip from Cancun to Tulum.
+When my sister and I visited for the first time we could not believe the beauty of the site (and of the beach below!).
+Don’t forget to bring your swimsuit!

 Situated around an hour and forty minutes away by car – further south than Playa del Carmen – Tulum is more chilled out than its neighbors.
-It’s popular not only with spring breakers and honeymooners, but also backpackers and families, making it less party-centric than other towns.
+It’s popular not only with spring breakers and honeymooners but also with backpackers and families, making it less party-centric than other towns.

 Today, remnants of this make for some of the best things to see in Tulum, such as the cliffside Tulum ruins – a picturesque spot to whisk you back to the heyday of this port town.